 Variable medium water flow is best in tanks where Mycedium are present, and typically do well with medium lighting.
 Mycedium usually form either plates or cups, and they should be placed horizontal so that the polyps face out and are perpendicular to the sides of the aquarium.
 This type of coral does not feed much.
 Cyclops or Mysis should serve as adequate food for mycedium.

 Mycedium can be easily propogated by properly fragging the colony.
 Providing strong water flow to the mother and daughter colonies will help, and any infection should be dipped in an iodine solution.
-Mycedium is not too aggressive, but feeder and defensive tentacles do come out at night.
-The tentacles of the mycedium are not long, so corals further than an inch away should not have any problems coexisting with other corals in a marine aquarium setting.
+The coral is not too aggressive, but feeder and defensive tentacles do come out at night.
+The tentacles are not long, so corals further than an inch away should not have any problems coexisting with other corals in a marine aquarium setting.